dagnazty/dumbster/README.md

 # dumbster
-Zips all files from Recycle Bin and uploads them to Discord via webhook.
+Zip all files from Recycle Bin and uploads them to Discord via webhook.

 > [!IMPORTANT]
 > You must change line 14 "DiscordWebhook" to your webhook.